jcwang587/math-modeling/docs/05_sfba.md

 # Spatiotemporal FBA

 The incorporation of genome-scale metabolic reconstructions within spatiotemporal models that account for both spatial and temporal variations in the environment is desirable to connect genes to metabolic phenotype and system function.
-For example, genome-scale metabolic reconstructions allow the effects of gene deletions and insertions in mutant strains to be directly investigated.

 ## An example cell